Chicken 65 in a silver tray

 4. Ayat

-Time Out tip: Don't be surprised if you see a waiter carrying around the kunafe pizza for dessert, and you order one too.
+Time Out tip: Don't be surprised if you see a waiter carrying around the kunafe pizza for dessert, and immediately order one too.
 However, we highly recommend bringing a group to the table if you do.

 Address: Multiple locations